 During the year ended 30 June 2022, local auditors in Singapore and Philippines were appointed to undertake the local subsidiary audits.

-NOTE 30: RELATED PARTY TRANSACTIONS
+NOTES TO THE FINANCIAL STATEMENTS (continued) NOTE 30: RELATED PARTY TRANSACTIONS

 (1) Subsidiaries

 The consolidated financial statements include the financial statements of JCurve Solutions Limited and the subsidiaries listed in the following table.